Skardu International Airport: Runways

-Skardu Airport has two asphalt runways, both 11,944 ft (3,641 m) long, while a third 8,740 ft (2,664 m) long asphalt runway, Runway 15/33, was de-commissioned in December 2021.
+Skardu Airport has two asphalt runways, both 11,944 ft (3,641 m) long.
+A third 8,740 ft (2,664 m) long asphalt runway, Runway 15/33, was de-commissioned in December 2021.

 Airlines and destinations

-Skardu Airport is connected to Pakistan's capital, Islamabad, through regular Pakistan International Airlines flights, as well as frequent flights to Lahore, Multan, Faisalabad, Sialkot and Karachi.
+For an extended period, the airport handled only one or two flights.
+Following its designation as an international airport, flight operations reportedly increased to approximately eight to ten flights.
+The airport Skardu Airport is connected to Pakistan's capital, Islamabad, through regular Pakistan International Airlines flights, as well as through flights to Lahore, Multan, Faisalabad, Sialkot and Karachi.